The theoretical framework of a dissertation: what and how?

 The goal of a theoretical framework

-After you have identified your problem statement and research question(s), it is important to determine what theories and ideas exist in relation to your chosen subject.
+After you have identified your research approach (deductive vs. inductive), problem statement and research question(s), it is important to determine what theories and ideas exist in relation to your chosen subject.

 By presenting this information, you ‘frame’ your research and show that you are knowledgeable about the key concepts, theories, and models that relate to your topic.